ldtteam/MinecoloniesWiki/source/buildings/combatacademy.md

 | 4 | 4 |
 | 5 | 5 |

 The Knights in Training require a sword and shield to practice.
-They will stand near the practice dummy, a pumpkin on top of a bale of hay.
+They will attack the practice dummies, a pumpkin on top of a bale of hay.

 The Knights in Training are not actual Guards even though they will be dressed as Knight Guards.
-They will go to their own house at night to sleep.
+They will not help defend the colony.

 ## Combat Academy GUI